Ronnel-tech/Homiepet-Sales-and-Inventory-Management-System/README.md

-🐾 Homipet Sales and Inventory Management System
+#Homipet Sales and Inventory Management System
-📌 Project Overview
+Project Overview

 The Homipet Sales and Inventory Management System is a Windows-based desktop application developed to manage product inventory and sales transactions for a pet-related business.